What Can Wood Burning Be Classified As?

 Residue Remaining solid matter burns Embers, ash

-See also Is Wood Burning Hard To Learn?
+See also ACRSIKR Wood Burning Kit Review

 So, wood burning isn’t just a straightforward activity; it’s a multi-stage chemical theater happening in your fireplace.